Patient Care Technician

 A patient care technician is a healthcare professional who administers basic care.
 Patient care technicians often report to doctors and nurses.
 They take vital signs, transport patients, provide essential emotional care, and more.

-Being a patient care technician is a good stepping stone to becoming a registered nurse (RN).
+Being a patient care technician is a great stepping stone to becoming a registered nurse (RN).

 Where does a patient care technician work?